 - Annual Bonus: Awards are based on performance in the year.
 Performance is assessed against a range of relevant financial, employee, customer and risk targets designed to incentivise the achievement of strategy as well as individual strategic objectives.
 Targets are set annually and pay-out levels are determined based on performance against those targets.
-A significant proportion of any bonus award is deferred into shares which vest in three equal tranches; and - Long-Term Incentive Plan (LTIP): Shares are awarded which vest over a three year period, in some cases dependent on the achievement of performance conditions over that period, such as growth in operating earnings per share.
+A significant proportion of any bonus award is deferred into shares which vest in three equal tranches; and - Long-Term Incentive Plan (LTIP): Shares are awarded which vest after a three year period.